• Skip to main content

 The Belize Coast Guard (BCG) strives to be the model of National Security Excellence in the Central American and Caribbean Region.

-The MNS has a wide portfolio covering the Belize Defence Force, the Belize Police Department, the Belize Coast Guard, the Belize Forensic Department and others.
+The Ministry of Defence and Border Security has a wide portfolio covering the Belize Defence Force, the National Security Council and the Belize Coast Guard.

 Recommended Resources: Travel Belize – Restore Belize